Loading...

 young girl walking her Yorkshire terrier dog

-Alongside healthy screen time routines, it’s important to make sure other aspects of a healthy lifestyle are being maintained, such as sleep hygiene, healthy eating habits and exercise.
+Alongside healthy screen time routines, it’s important to make sure other aspects of a healthy lifestyle are being maintained, such as an adequate sleep routine, healthy eating habits and exercise.

 The importance of sleep for cognitive performance cannot be overstated.
 It’s thought that when we sleep, our brains process information to create memories, a vital function when learning and retaining information.
 The NHS recommend that young people get a minimum of 8 -10 hours of sleep per night.

-Encourage healthy habits and coping mechanisms when the stress does become too much.
-Physical activities like exercising, going for a walk or playing with your dog can be the break from school and screens that a young person needs.
-Exercise has many benefits to our physical and mental health.
-Being outside in the fresh air will also boost energy levels and help young people’s ability to focus.
-Exercise releases endorphins (happy chemicals), which decrease stress and improve sleep.
+Encourage healthy coping mechanisms for when the stress does become too much.
+Physical activities like exercising, going for a walk or spending time with pets can be the break that a young person needs.
+Exercise has many benefits to our physical and mental health, and being outside in the fresh air will boost energy levels and help young people’s ability to focus.

 Shareables and Further Resources: